 - If I order an iPad for a student, do all her books need to be in digital format?
 No. Some books, such as workbooks, are not appropriate for digital delivery.
 In general, we find that most Math does not work well in digital format but most Language Arts does.
 You will use the demo process to determine which books should be delivered digitally and which should be hard copy based on the needs of your individual student.

 - Can an iPad work for a Student who is Braille Reader?
 Yes!
 There are many great accessibility features that make the iPad work well for students with little or no vision.
-When paired with an APH refreshabraille display, it works very well for many braille readers.
+When paired with a refreshable braille display, it works very well for many braille readers.
 Currently, technology is not advanced enough to make mathematics usable in a digital format but novels, and other ELA materials are generally very accessible.
 We have a limited number of braille displays available for school-term loans.
 We recommend you conduct an assistive technology assessment using a braille display from ABLE Tech before requesting a display from Liberty Braille.
 Click here to watch a video where a teacher demonstrates using an iPad paired with an refreshabraille 18.

 - Which grade levels do well with the iPad?
-In general, we have seen success with kids in grades 1-12.
+In general, we have seen success with kids in grades K-12.
 Maturity and level of personal responsibility should factor heavily in your decision to try an iPad for a student.
 Overall, student response for all grades has been enthusiastic.